vais-ral/CIL-Docs/docs/quantification/LabelQuantification.rst

 	max_data_value: maximum value of the input volume
 	minimum_feature_size: minimum size of the feature

-	returns: an List with each row representing a label and it corresponding values.
+	returns: an list with feature names and another numpy array with each row representing a label and it corresponding values.

 Example
 --------